 - Swift and certain loss of licence for lower-range offenders (from 20 May 2019)

 - New alcohol interlock laws for mid-range offenders

 Importantly, since 20 May 2019, if you are caught drink driving over the legal limit in NSW, even if it’s a first-time or low-range offence, police may suspend your licence immediately – because drink driving has no place on our roads.

-Further information about offences and penalties for different drink-driving offences, and the Alcohol Interlock Program can be found on the Roads and Maritime Services website.
+Further information about offences and current penalties for different drink-driving offences can be found on the Roads and Maritime Services website.